MEd in Educational Studies with a focus on Educational Leadership

 MES Northwest Alberta Banner

-The Master of Education in Educational Studies (MES) is designed to provide professional teachers and educational leaders advanced study in preparation for a broad range of formal (e.g., experienced leaders) and informal (e.g., aspiring and emerging leaders) administrative, supervisory, and leadership positions in Alberta school systems.
-This program not only embodies the Alberta Leadership Quality Standard, but also supports the district priorities of rural and northern school divisions.
+The Master of Education in Educational Studies (MES), focusing on Educational Leadership, is designed to provide professional teachers and educational leaders advanced study in preparation for a broad range of formal (e.g., experienced leaders) and informal (e.g., aspiring and emerging leaders) administrative, supervisory, and leadership positions in Alberta school systems.
+This program not only embodies the nine competencies of the Alberta Leadership Quality Standard, but also supports the district priorities of rural and northern school divisions.

-The values of equity, integrity, collaboration and accountability will be highlighted in this three-year program which will emphasize the professional development of educational leaders in an academically oriented, rigorous, and research-based program, grounded in and informing practice.
+The values of equity, integrity, collaboration and accountability will be highlighted in this two-year and one-month program which will emphasize the professional development of educational leaders in an academically oriented, rigorous, and research-based program, grounded in and informing practice.

 Courses are online with synchronous and asynchronous components to accommodate working educators.
 For the online three-week summer residence students will be encouraged to come together in various local meeting centres to meet face-to-face (the instructor will be remote and coordinating instruction at all local sites).
 Local meeting sites will be coordinated through the participating school divisions.